 WA Schools' Concert Band Festival

 This event is run in partnership with the Australian Band and Orchestra Director's Association (WA).
-The 37th WA Schools' Concert Band Festival will be held from Thursday, 11 August to Sunday, 14 August, 2016.
+The 37th WA Schools' Concert Band Festival was held from Thursday, 11 August to Sunday, 14 August, 2016.

 The aims of the Concert Band Festival are: